Experimental investigation relating free-surface features to sub-surface turbulence: Results

-Figure~\ref{fig:timeseries-struct-hor-div}a illustrates the close correlation between the instantaneous values of relative surface area covered by detected features and mean-square surface divergence, virtually identical to what was found for the number of dimples by \citet{babiker2023}.
-The normalized cross-correlation is about $0.9$---see Eq.~\eqref{eq:CC} and Figure~\ref{fig:xCorr-peaks-lInt} below.
-(The precise values of $\Area(t)$ are not significant since they depend on thresholds in the detection process, but the normalised cross correlation is insensitive to this.)
-At depth $z=-1.7~\lambda$ the correlation is not equally close.
-This must be expected since deeper fluid layers are penetrated also by structures from beneath which do not extend close to the surface.
-Moreover, far from all surface-attached vortices reach this deep \citep{aarnes2025}.
-Nevertheless, peaks in the prevalence of surface structures clearly correspond to peaks in horizontal divergence also at this level, with a cross-correlation value of about \(0.7\).
+In agreement with the experimental results discussed above, we find very strong cross correlation for the surface features and the surface/horizontal divergence.
+We observe that the correlation is stronger for the surface divergence, with a normalized cross correlation peak of approximately $0.9$ when the entire time series is included, and drops to approximately $0.7$ at the lower height.
+That the covariance between the time series lessens must be expected since deeper fluid layers are also penetrated by structures from beneath with no surface imprint, while far from all surface-attached vortices reach this deep (as discussed in AA).
+Nevertheless, peaks in the prevalence of surface structures clearly correspond to peaks in horizontal divergence also at this level and the cross-correlation remains significant.
+We return to this point in the next subsection.

-Strikingly, a very similar picture is seen in figure \ref{fig:timeseries-struct-hor-div}c, where the same two quantities are compared for the experimental data of Case A. It is to our knowledge the first time a direct, instantaneous correlation has been made between surface features and sub-surface velocities in an experimental setting.
-The Reynolds number is far higher so the relative influence of large intermittent events and smaller-scale structures which affect horizontal divergence can be expected to be different.
-Moreover, as discussed in the Introduction, intuition from non-deformable boundary layers would suggest a greater difference, demonstrating how a free surface affects the flow fundamentally differently.
-The high peaks in the time series are associated with large upwelling events that trigger the formation of scars and dimples---these have no equivalent at a rigid interface.
+Comparing horizontal divergence at \(z \approx -1.9 \,\Taylor\) between experiment (figure \ref{fig:structure_divergence_corr_exp}a) and DNS (figure \ref{fig:timeseries-struct-hor-div}b) the similarity in behaviour is striking.
+For the far higher Reynolds number ($\Reint= 17369$ in Case A, compared to $\Reint= 782$ in DNS Case 1), the relative influence of large intermittent events and smaller-scale structures which affect horizontal divergence might have been expected to be more dissimilar.
+For example, as discussed in the introductory section, structures like the hairpin vortices from no-slip boundary layers are found to be less coherent at large Reynolds number \cite{LozanoDuran_Jimenez_2014}.
+This suggests a fundamental difference in the structures found in free-surface flows and no-slip boundary layers.
+The high peaks in the time series are associated with large upwelling events that trigger the formation of scars and dimples.
+These have no equivalent at a rigid interface.